 Touro University Worldwide believes that every student has the capability to be successful.
 TUW works to ensure every qualified student with a disability have equal opportunity to pursue a higher education.
 The university is committed to making its facilities accessible and offering reasonable accommodations for qualifying students with disabilities as required by applicable laws.

-Students with a disability who require assistance must provide appropriate documentation and request accommodations (based on disability) upon registration.
+Students with a disability who require assistance must provide appropriate documentation and request accommodations (based on disability) four to six weeks prior to their needs to allow TUW to review the request and make arrangements accordingly.
 Students must provide documentation from an appropriate professional verifying the presence and impact of the disability.
-The Director of Student Affairs reviews the documentation and determines eligibility for reasonable accommodations as permitted by applicable laws.
+The designated university representative reviews the documentation and determines eligibility for reasonable accommodations as permitted by applicable laws.

 What is ADA?